malcolmlett/malcolmlett.github.io/A-Coherent-Materialistic-Theory-of-Consciousness.md

 While rational behaviour confers considerable adaptive advantage for novel situations, is believed to be complex, resource intensive, and inefficient (Cushman & Morris, 2015; Sutton, 1998; Dolan & Dayan, 2013).
 Where habitual and innate behaviour can be controlled immediately upon stimulus, rational behaviour requires deliberation - multiple iterations of processing.
 For example, where the model is extremely complex or where the search space is too large, approximations may be required in order to avoid spending too much time deliberating.
 It has been proposed that habitual processes may play a part in helping to carry out some of those deliberative approximations (Dayan, 2008; Cushman & Morris, 2015).
 Another limitation of rational behaviour is that it tends to be inaccurate.
 For example, where the choice of behaviour requires searching a deep tree of possible actions, it is thought that working memory is unable to accurately track of all of the intermediate states, and thus introduces noise (Dayan, 2008).
 Another possibility is that the explicit model can only capture relationships within the world to a course level of granularity, as it represents information in a more complex way than the stimulus-action mapping of habitual behaviour.

 Planning through decision tree searches is just one particular _strategy_ that's possible for rational determination of appropriate behaviour.
 There may be many others.
 In particular, connectionist learning methods are quite adept at mixing-and-matching different informational sources and control mechanisms.
-So in addition to the above, I would propose that rational behaviour is also characterised by many different deliberative strategies, and that those strategies are learned through experience and reinforcement.
+So in addition to the above, I would propose that rational behaviour is also characterised by many different deliberative strategies, and that those strategies are _learned_ through experience and reinforcement.

+Notice that, while rational behaviour is generally associated with conscious experience, it is not necessarily meta-cognitive in nature.
+For example, a goal-driven or explicit model-based decision process that focuses on external needs can be carried out without any recourse to self-appraisal.
+Where self-appraisal becomes necessary is for after-the-fact analysis of performance.
+Thus, second-order processes and rational processes should not be seen as the same thing.

 ## Emotion
 There is another fascinating aspect of control that has for a long time been left on the periphery of studies, but which has more recently gained more traction.
 Damasio and others are beginning to make strong cases that emotion is a key part of "truly rational" behaviour (Damasio, 1994).
 Studies are finding that individuals with brain lesions that prevent emotions influence over control struggle to make suitable long-term life choices.
 It appears that they lack fear of their own loss and suffering and thus cannot "rationally" weigh up options, often choosing short-term wins that have significant long-term deleterious effects.

 Damasio's 1994 book _Descartes' error : emotion, reason, and the human brain_ provides an excellent discussion of the importance of emotion in rational decision making, as well as discussions of how cognitive processes, emotion, and body are intertwined.
 Clearly, a discussion of human behavioural control would not be complete without a discussion of emotions.
 Unfortunately such a discussion is beyond the scope of the present focus.

-## Behavioural control co-development
+## Co-development of behavioural control systems
 ...todo: review the evolutionary history...

 From an evolutionary perspective, Pavlovian behaviour is seen as being most ancient.
 It developed initially as simple localised reflexes in single celled organisms [citation].
 Later, as multi-celled organisms evolved, their reflexes needed to be globally choreographed, which is believed to have led to the evolution of loosely networked nerves, and later to central nervous systems [citation].
 The evolution of habitual action appears to have occurred during the time known as the "Cambrian explosion" (about 542 to 485 million years ago), or perhaps even a little earlier during the Ediacaran period (635 to 542 million years ago) (Godfrey-Smith, 2016, p27-41).
 Rational behaviour is believed to have occurred more recently in conjunction with the development of the neo-cortex.